ANNUAL REPORT 2019

 5.1.1 Board of Directors

 Based on a proposal by the Compensation and Nomination Committee, the Board of Directors determines once a year at its year-end meeting the level of compensation paid to its members on the basis of their activities and responsibilities, while taking due account of prevailing market and industry levels.
-The comparative group includes companies of a similar size in the automotive industry which do business with their own manufacturing plants in the most important markets.
+The comparative group includes swiss and german listed companies of a similar size in the automotive supplier industry which do business with their own manufacturing plants in the most important production markets.
 If necessary, the Compensation and Nomination Committee will consult external advisers.

 5.1.2 Group Management